-Through Techtonic we aim to create an enabling ecosystem stack for innovators and entrepreneurs developing waste management solutions.
+Through Techtonic we aim to create an enabling ecosystem stack for innovators and entrepreneurs developing waste management solutions, while contributing to social inclusion.
 The focus is on:

 - Supply chains efficiencies